centreon/centreon-documentation/versioned_docs/version-22.10/alerts-notifications/resources-status.md

 ![image](../assets/alerts/resources-status/timeline.png)

+You can export the full list of events in CSV format.

 ### Graph tab

 The graph tab enables you to visually display how the metrics evolve for the selected resource.